 Painful conditions of the foot, knee and hip are prime for slowing

 people down.
-Research shows clearly that if you walk more slowly (for
+Research shows clearly that if you have to limp more slowly (for

 any reason) then you will also live a significantly shorter life.
 So